-April 22 2021: The Federal Public Health Emergency Extended: Secretary Xavier Becerra has extended the PHE effective April 21, 2021 for 90 days or mid-July.
+April 22, 2021: The Federal Public Health Emergency Extended to July 21, 2021: Secretary Xavier Becerra has extended the PHE effective April 21, 2021 for 90 days or mid-July.
 The Biden Administration also sent a letter to the governors advising that 60-day notice will be given when the PHE will end. https://ccf.georgetown.edu/wp-content/uploads/2021/01/Public-Health-Emergency-Message-to-Governors.pdf Jan 22 2021